vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_installer_options.md

 - The port group must exist before you run `vic-machine create`.
 - You cannot use the same port group as you use for the bridge network.
 - You can create the port group on the same distributed virtual switch as the port group that you use for the bridge network.
-- If the port group that you specify in the `container-network` option does not support DHCP, see [Options for Configuring a Non-DHCP Network for Container Traffic](#adv-container-net) in Advanced Options.
+- If the port group that you specify in the `container-network` option does not support DHCP, see [Configure Container Networks](#adv-container-net) in Advanced Options.
 - The descriptive name appears under `Networks` when you run `docker info` or `docker network ls` on the deployed VCH.
 - Container developers use the descriptive name in the `--net` option when they run `docker run` or `docker create`.